eapache/starscope/doc/LANGUAGE_SUPPORT.md

    written in MyLanguage or not.
 This can be as simple as checking the file extension (which the sample code does) or looking for a shell #! line, or anything you want.
- * `extract` takes a readable file handle pointing to the file, and must parse the file, `yield`ing records as it finds function definitions and the like.
+ * `extract` takes the path to the file and a string containing the contents of the file, and must parse the text, `yield`ing records as it finds function definitions and the like.
 It may also return a final hash of file-wide metadata to store.

 The record requirements are pretty straight-forward:
 ```ruby